KentaroEmoto/EMTools/README.md

 The EMTools consists of several programs useful for geosciences.

 ## makeKMZ
-Python class to create a KMZ file to plot colored circle icons in Google Earth by using the lists of longitudes, latitudes and values.
+Python code to create a KMZ file to plot colored circle icons in Google Earth by using the lists of longitudes, latitudes and values.

 ### Requirements
 - Python 3.9.15